-The private prison industry in the United States is massive and growing.
-Since 1970, the number of incarcerated people in the U.S. has increased by 700, to the point that the U.S. prison population is the largest in the world both per capita and in total numbers.
-As of 2018, there are an estimated 2.3 million people behind bars and 4.5 million people on probation or parole.
-The estimated cost of the U.S. mass incarceration system is $182 billion a year, and hundreds of private companies compete over contracts for some of this money.
-This has led to an increased privatization of nearly every aspect of the prison industry.
+The prison industry in the United States is massive and growing.
+Since 1970, the number of incarcerated people in the U.S. has increased by 700 percent, to the point that the U.S. prison population is the largest in the world both per capita and in total numbers.
+As of 2019, there are an estimated 2.3 million people behind bars and 4.5 million people on probation or parole.
+The estimated cost of the U.S. mass incarceration system is $182 billion a year, with hundreds of private companies competing for government contracts.

-The most visible and publicly debated corporate involvement in the prison industry is through private prisons, which are owned, managed, and operated by private for-profit companies instead of by government agencies.
-As of 2016, an estimated 8.5 percent of people in federal and state prisons are incarcerated in private prisons, and nearly three-quarters of all people in immigration detention are held in privately-run facilities.
-Between 2000 and 2016, the number of people incarcerated in private prisons has increased by 47 percent.
-The two companies that dominate this market in the U.S. are The Geo Group and CoreCivic, formerly Corrections Corporation of America.
-We focus on private prisons in our Incarceration and Detention Facilities section.
+The most visible and publicly debated corporate involvement in the prison industry is through private prisons, i.e. prisons that are owned, managed, or operated by private for-profit companies instead of by government agencies.
+As of 2019, an estimated 8.2 percent of people in U.S. federal and state prisons are incarcerated in private prisons, and nearly three-quarters of all people in immigration detention are held in privately-run facilities.

 Our mapping of the private prison industry documents corporate involvement in the various aspects of the prison industry.
 The industry is comprised of hundreds of companies, many of which are small and privately-owned, and relatively few large, publicly-traded companies.
 Our database highlights and profiles the main publicly-traded companies in the industry.
 In addition, we hope to contribute to the larger movement to end mass incarceration by providing information on all profiteers, including the ones that are privately-owned.